 We had a solution for the painted surface but we needed to get creative with the wood stain.
 Since stains purchased from the hardware store are derived from chemicals, they are typically made with some sort of suspension agent such as alcohol, petroleum distillate, or the actual finishing agent (shellac, lacquer, varnish, polyurethane, etc).
 Wood stains need to be applied in well ventilated areas and often the strong chemical smells linger for weeks after being applied.

-Materials Needed to make your own DIY Natural Coffee Wood Stain:
+Materials Needed to make your own Natural Coffee Wood Stain:

 - 1 Tablespoon Coffee Grounds